-&lt;sup>224 The IPA's Initial Long-Term Plan was approved by the Commission on April 3, 2018 through Docket No. 17-0838.
+224 The IPA's Initial Long-Term Plan was approved by the Commission on April 3, 2018 through Docket No. 17-0838.
 A Revised Long-Term Plan was approved by the Commission in Docket No. 19-0995 on February 18, 2020, and subsequently modified upon reopening as approved by the Commission on May 27, 2021.
 While a Draft Second Revised Long-Term Plan was published concurrent with the Draft 2022 Procurement Plan, it was subsequently withdrawn in accordance with the enactment of P.A.
 102-0662.
 A revised Long-Term Plan will be released for public comment no later than January 13, 2022, in accordance with the recently-enacted changes to Section 1-75(c)(1)(A) of the IPA Act.

-&lt;sup>225 The IPA Act requires the procurement administrator to notify bidders that the procurement administrator may, in its discretion, enter into post-bid price negotiations with bidders.
-In order to encourage best and final bids from the bidders and taking into consideration the mandated use of confidential benchmarks, the procurement administrators in previous procurements have decided not to engage in postbid negotiations.
+225 The IPA Act requires the procurement administrator to notify bidders that the procurement administrator may, in its discretion, enter into post-bid price negotiations with bidders.
+In order to encourage best and final bids from the bidders and taking into consideration the mandated use of confidential benchmarks, the procurement administrators in previous procurements have decided not to engage in post-bid negotiations.

-developed pursuant to paragraph (2) of this subsection (e).
+worthiness, compliance with procurement rules, and agreement to the standard form contract developed pursuant to paragraph (2) of this subsection (e).
 The procurement administrator shall then identify and register bidders to participate in the procurement event.